aks/bash-lib/README.md

 For the split functions:

-If `SEP` is anything but " " (a space), care is taken to avoid removing whitespace from the split values.
+If `SEP` does not include a space (" "), care is taken to avoid removing whitespace from the split values.

 `SEP` can be multiple characters; for example ' ,' (a space, comma) will split using both space and comma.
 By default, splitting is